RattleyCooper/Oyster/README.md

 ## Client

 Start `client.py` on the target computer.
+Place in .bash_rc

 ### Example